My hometown and the place I’ll forever call home.

 What’s so Special with Iligan’s Fiesta?

 Iligan City fiesta is brimmed with several interesting activities from Palamiay sa Bingka, Ingiday sa Lechon to Annual Silent Drill Competition.

 Nearby locals flock to Iligan not only to witness the display of several colours but also to grab a taste of the most delectable foods that can only be found in the area.

 Called the “City of Waterfalls”, it is the place of more than 12 majestic waterfalls which provides attractions to both local and foreign tourists.

 The city’s economy is export-driven, where major export markets includes Europe, Korea, Singapore, USA, Japan and other Asian countries.
 Iligan City is also known to be the “Industrial City of the South” which houses more than 10 major industries well- known to manufacture cement, flour, steel, coconut oil and pellets.
 Indeed, visitors are in awe of Iligan’s natural and industrial attractions, it is the city’s real magic.
 And for those who want a burst of fun during the night, the city streets are alive with sounds and sights.
 Get lost in the rhythm of pulsating beats and rainbow of colors on among the top visited bars in the place.

-Iligan night merry-making has changed over the years – this time it is more alive.
-To fulfill your fantasy of an exciting and fun night in this tiny city, there are places like Pala-o and Tibanga that you can go.
-This places are perfect for who never say No to wild smoke, loud music and heavy drinks.
+Iligan night merry-making has changed over the years – it has became more alive.
+There are places like Pala-o and Tibanga that you can go for great drinks and foods.